dimitriwauters/PANDI/README.md

 ### Importing additional DLLs
 There is the possibility to add new DLL that are not present in the virtual machine.
-This might be interesting in the case of a sample that need a specific DLL that is not standard.
+This might be useful in the case of a sample that need a specific DLL that is not standard.
-To add these DLLs to the virtual machine, you can simply put them in the `additional-dll` folder and they will be loaded in parallel to the sample.
+To add these DLLs to the virtual machine, you can simply put them in the `additional-dll` folder, and they will be loaded in parallel to the sample.

 ## Usage